david-beauchesne/FoodWeb-MultiStressors/fwms.md

 Resources are largely weak entry points for all motifs, yet the effect are typically negative in food chain and omnivory interactions, and positive in competitive interactions (Figures \ref{vulnerability}, \ref{position}).
-Altough resources are, on average, neither biotic buffers or amplifiers, the effects of individual pathways of effects are mostly non-additive (Figure \ref{vulnerability}).
+Although resources are, on average, neither biotic buffers or amplifiers, the effects of individual pathways of effects are mostly non-additive (Figure \ref{vulnerability}).
 The effects of disturbances on other interactions are mostly additive.